 When a woman has an unexpected pregnancy, the more information she has, the more empowered she becomes.
-Choice is empowering.
-Pregnancy resource centers (formerly crisis pregnancy centers) offer true choice to women who may be thinking of an abortion.
+The choice is empowering.
+Pregnancy resource centers (formerly crisis pregnancy centers) offer true choices to women who may be thinking of an abortion.
 They make sure these women have all the information they need before making one of the most important decisions of their lives.
 Hope Pregnancy Center in Flagstaff, Arizona, offers just that: hope guided by education.
 Hope operates on a small staff, volunteers, and receives funding from private donors.
 Adoption.com interviewed Founder and Current Executive Director, Roseanna Tarr; Nurse Manager, Karina Fenderson; and Client Services Coordinator, Heather Lady.

 Adoption.com: How long has Hope Pregnancy Resource Center been in business?
 What was the original vision for this ministry?

 Hope: Hope Pregnancy Resource Center offers their services free of charge to women with unplanned pregnancies.
-Founded as Birthright of Coconino County, we started out working in a parking lot then moved into a one-room office and now have our own building in Flagstaff.
+Founded as Birthright of Coconino County, we started out working in a parking lot then moved into a one-room office, and now have our own building in Flagstaff.
 We have been in business since 1977 and changed its name to Hope Crisis Pregnancy Center in 1997 until we then finally settled on its current name in 2015.
 Our vision was to provide a positive alternative for “abortion-minded” women.

 Adoption.com: What services do you provide?